ory/docs/docs/ecosystem/database.md

 - `max_conn_idle_time` (duration): Sets the maximum amount of time ("ms", "s", "m", "h") a connection can be kept alive.
 - `collation` (string): Sets the collation used for client-server interaction on connection.
-In contrast to charset, collation does not issue additional queries.
+In contrast to charset, collation doesn't issue additional queries.
 If the specified collation is unavailable on the target server, the connection will fail.
 - `loc` (string): Sets the location for time.Time values.
-Note that this sets the location for time.Time values but does not change MySQL's time_zone setting.
+Note that this sets the location for time.Time values but doesn't change MySQL's time_zone setting.
 For that set the time_zone DSN parameter.
 Please keep in mind, that param values must be url.QueryEscape'ed.
 Alternatively you can manually replace the / with %2F.
 For example US/Pacific would be loc=US%2FPacific.